jzhoulon/RFC-review/20200624-pluggable-device-for-tensorflow.md

 Two sets of classes need to be defined in TensorFlow proper.
 * Set 1: `PluggableDevice` related classes
-   * class `PluggableDevice`: a virtual device represents a set of new third-party devices, it has a new device type named "PluggableDevice"/DEVICE_PLUGGABLE.
+   * class `PluggableDevice`:  a class represents a set of new third-party devices, it has a new device type named "PluggableDevice"/DEVICE_PLUGGABLE.
    * class `PluggableDeviceFactory`: a device factory to create the PluggableDevice
    * class `PluggableDeviceBFCAllocator`: a PluggableDevice memory allocator that implements a ‘best fit with coalescing’ algorithm.
    * class `PluggableDeviceAllocator`: an allocator that wraps a PluggableDevice allocator.